dobbelina/yt-dlp-multiconfig/README.md

 Put yt-dlp-multiconfig.exe in a folder of your choice.
 First time you run it it will create a settings file called yt-dlp-multiconfig.ini in the same directory.
 Open that file with a texteditor and edit the path to yt-dlp.exe.
+A folder is also created called presets, where the 3 config files are located.
 It is higly recommended to add yt-dlp to the path variable [How to add path](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)
-A folder is also created called presets, where the 3 config files are located.
+It is also recommended to download ffmpeg and put in the same folder as yt-dlp.exe.

 If you want to change the shortcut key **Ctrl + p** you can do that as well to start the download process.
 To exit the program press **F4**